 While using 300×250 as a proxy is a smart thing to do to limit low quality video purchases, this method isn’t always ineffective.
 To begin, some new large-format in-banner ad units that appear once a user scrolls down are becoming popular.
 They are larger than 300×250 to be sure, but are still in-banner, playing independently of a player without video content to follow.

 Additionally, eliminating the 300×250 is often a case of throwing out the baby with the bath water.
 There are plenty of in-stream videos that run in 300×250 units (i.e. 300×250 banners that feature content, and provide an incentive for the user watch an ad).

 Obviously, there are countless marketers who will say in-stream content in a 300×250 is less valuable than in-stream content in the middle of the page, but that’s not really the point.
 The point is that there are variances in value, and size is only one piece of it.
 Every marketer defines value uniquely, based on target audience and goals of his or her campaign.

 So what’s the solution?
 The advertising ecosystem demands trust; buyers must have confidence that the inventory they believe they’re purchasing is, in fact, what they actually purchase.
 Transparency is critical to fostering that trust.
-Video inventory needs clear labelling that’s noted in the buying platforms, including player size and whether or not it appears before content.
+Video inventory needs clear labeling that’s noted in the buying platforms, including player size and whether or not it appears before content.
 Luckily, the latest draft guidance from the IAB looks like it will help with this problem.
-They clearly define the difference types of video ads – step one towards holding sellers and platforms accountable to labelling inventory in a standardised, transparent way.
+They clearly define the difference types of video ads – step one towards holding sellers and platforms accountable to labeling inventory in a standardized, transparent way.
 With increased transparency comes decreased risk, a better ecosystem, and ultimately increased market participation and revenue for digital video.